How to Invest in AI Stocks in 2020

 Every single company in the S&P500 can benefit from using artificial intelligence and automation.
 Industries like insurance are going to be winning early on since AI driven predictive analytics are just cleaning up.
 What we’re hinting at here is that maybe an S&P500 tracker ETF might just be the safest and best way to benefit from artificial intelligence in the long run.
 As dividend growth investors, we expect that machine learning algorithms will create efficiencies that pave the way towards future dividend increases, something we wrote about in a piece titled “Artificial Intelligence and Dividend Growth Investing.”
 Intuitively, it feels that we’re on the verge of a long overdue market crash given the strange effects of the pandemic on the stock market with Nasdaq making new highs every other day.
 But what if we’re at the cusp of the biggest bull market the world has ever seen when AI replaces 80% of all service jobs?

 The pump and dump problem isn’t solely restricted to penny stocks.
 Regular readers will remember when we warned about Veritone being touted as an AI stock back in April 2017 when it traded at over $45 a share.
 How Much “AI” is there in the Veritone IPO? we asked, questioning whether or not Veritone was a pump-and-dump as share prices surged.
 As of April 2020, you could buy these same Veritone shares for less than $3 a share, a loss of -93%.
+Be particularly wary of companies that have no revenues but keep making promises by press release (we’re looking at you, Brainchip).
 Investors need to be very careful about following the herd in times of excitement or panic.

 Which Industry is Artificial Intelligence?